citrix/citrix-daas-rest-go/citrixorchestration/docs/JobResponseModel.md

 HasFormattedEndTime returns a boolean if a field has been set.

+### SetFormattedEndTimeNil

+`func (o *JobResponseModel) SetFormattedEndTimeNil(b bool)`

+ SetFormattedEndTimeNil sets the value for FormattedEndTime to be an explicit nil

+### UnsetFormattedEndTime
+`func (o *JobResponseModel) UnsetFormattedEndTime()`

+UnsetFormattedEndTime ensures that no value is present for FormattedEndTime, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)